webability-go/xcore/README.md

 - Creation of XCache with all set of functions.
 - Creation of XLanguage with all set of functions.
 - Creation of XTemplate with all set of functions.
 Basic work done
+- Creation of a set of interfaces that XTemplate need to execute and inject the template,
+- Creation of a basic XDataset and colection based on interfaces to build a set of data for the template.

 V0.0.1 - 2018-11-14
 -----------------------